 Joshua Tree National Park

 * WHAT...The South Coast AQMD has issued an air quality alert due to harmful levels of particle pollution from windblown dust.
-Visit https://www.aqmd.gov/alertinfo to check current and forecasted air quality levels. * WHERE...In the Coachella Valley.
-The highest PM10 levels are expected in northwest Coachella Valley.
-Levels of particle pollution can vary by time and location depending on emissions and local weather conditions. * WHEN...Until 3 AM Saturday. * IMPACTS...
+Visit https://www.aqmd.gov/alertinfo to check current and forecasted air quality levels. * WHERE...in the Coachella Valley.
+Levels of particle pollution can vary by time and location depending on emissions and local weather conditions. * WHEN...until Wednesday morning. * IMPACTS...
 Particle pollution can get deep into the lungs and cause serious health problems such as asthma attacks, heart and lung disease symptoms, and increased risk of lung infections.
 Everyone can be affected, but sensitive groups such as people with lung or heart disease, older adults, people who are pregnant, children, and those who spend a lot of time outdoors are at greater risk.

 Overview